-One day I got online and read stories from people who had gone through it.
-It was incredibly sobering.
 It made me think that I wanted to do anything I could do to alleviate stress and chaos for any teacher or student who might ever have to go through this terrifying situation.
-A friend and I got together and collaborated on a teacher gift that year.

 I can’t speak for the teachers who received these gifts, but as a parent, I can tell you there has been no teacher gift I have given that has made me feel better than this has.

 What To Include in a school lockdown kit

 Let’s start with the two things for safety:

 Locking the classroom doors is the first thing that should be done.